pfriesch/PhnKWS/README.md

 ```

-## TIMIT tutorial
+### TIMIT tutorial
 In the following, we provide a short tutorial of the PyTorch-Kaldi toolkit based on the popular TIMIT dataset.

-1. Make sure you have the TIMIT dataset.
+1. Make sure you have the TIMIT dataset (requires license).
 If not, it can be downloaded from the LDC website (https://catalog.ldc.upenn.edu/LDC93S1).

 2. Make sure Kaldi and PyTorch installations are fine.
 Make also sure that your KALDI paths are corrently working (you should add the kaldi paths into the .bashrc as reported in the section "prerequisites").
 For instance, type "copy-feats" and "hmm-info" and make sure no errors appear.

 3. Run the Kaldi s5 baseline of TIMIT.

+   1. `cd $KALDI_ROOT/egs/timit/s5`
+   2. Set the _timit_ path in `run.sh` to your `TIMIT` dataset path.
+   3. (If you do not run on a grid with e.g. Sun GridEngine (SGE), replace the calls of `queue.pl` in `cmd.sh ` to `run.pl`.
+See http://kaldi-asr.org/doc/queue.html)
+   4. Make sure `bc` is installed.
+Run `sudo apt-get install bc` otherwise.
+   5. Run `run.sh`.
+Takes a couple of hours if you run the full script.

    This step is necessary to compute features and labels later used to train the PyTorch neural network.
-We recommend running the full timit s5 recipe (including the DNN training).
+We recommend running the full timit s5 recipe (including the DNN training) in `kaldi/egs/timit/s5`. (comment out the early `exit 0`).
 This way all the necessary files are created and the user can directly compare the results obtained by Kaldi with that achieved with our toolkit.

-4. Compute the alignments (i.e, the phone-state labels) for test and dev data with the following commands (go into $KALDI_ROOT/egs/timit/s5).
+4. Compute the alignments (i.e, the phone-state labels) for test and dev data with the following commands (go into `$KALDI_ROOT/egs/timit/s5`).
 If you want to use tri3 alignments, type:
 ```
 steps/align_fmllr.sh --nj 4 data/dev data/lang exp/tri3 exp/tri3_ali_dev